ramitaarora/ramitaarora/README.md

-- 👋 Hi, I’m @ramitaarora
+- 👋 Hi, I’m Ramita
-- 👀 I’m interested in front end engineering
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently creating full stack apps using React, MySQL, Express and Node

 <!---
 ramitaarora/ramitaarora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.